 Uvalde school shooting victims' families announce $2 million settlement with Texas city and new lawsuits

-Family members of Uvalde school shooting victims announced on Wednesday a $2 million settlement with the Texas city over the deadly 2022 rampage.
+Family members of Uvalde school shooting victims reached a $2 million settlement with the Texas city over the deadly 2022 rampage, officials announced Wednesday.
 The group also said they're filing lawsuits against dozens of Texas Department of Public Safety officers and Uvalde's school district.

 The announcement comes nearly two years after a teenage gunman killed 19 students and two teachers at Robb Elementary School.
 Law enforcement officers killed the gunman in a classroom after waiting more than an hour to confront him, which was heavily criticized in the wake of the shooting.

-In the settlement announced Wednesday, the city of Uvalde will pay $2 million to the families of 17 children killed in the shooting and two children who survived, according to a statement from the families' attorneys.
+In the settlement announced Wednesday, the city of Uvalde will pay a total of $2 million to the families of 17 children killed in the shooting and two children who survived, according to a statement from the families' attorneys.

 "Pursuing further legal action against the City could have plunged Uvalde into bankruptcy, something that none of the families were interested in as they look for the community to heal," the statement said.

+Javier Cazares, whose 9-year-old daughter Jackie Cazares was killed in the shooting, said the last two years have been unbearable.

+"We all know who took our children's lives, but there was an obvious systemic failure out there on May 24," Cazares said.
+"The whole world saw that.
+No amount of money is worth the lives of our children.
+Justice and accountability has always been my main concern.
+We've been let down so many times.
+The time has come to do the right thing."

-The settlement also includes enhanced training for Uvalde police officers, supporting mental health services for the families, survivors and community members, and creating a committee to coordinate with the families on a permanent memorial.
+The settlement also includes the Uvalde Police Department committing to provide enhanced training for police officers and implement a new standard for officers to be developed in coordination with the U.S. Justice Department, according to the families' attorneys.
+The city also committed to supporting mental health services for the families, survivors and community members, creating a committee to coordinate with the families on a permanent memorial and establishing May 24 as an annual day of remembrance, in addition to taking other measures.

-The families are also taking new legal action against 92 state Department of Public Safety officers.
+The families are also taking new legal action against 92 state Department of Public Safety officers and the school district, including former Robb Elementary School principal Mandy Gutierrez and Pete Arredondo, the school district's police chief who was fired months after the shooting.

 "Law enforcement did not treat the incident as an active shooter situation, despite clear knowledge that there was an active shooter inside," Wednesday's statement said. "...
 The shooter was able to continue the killing spree for over an hour while helpless families waited anxiously outside the school."